fluxcd/notification-controller/docs/spec/v1beta2/providers.md

 If the address contains sensitive information such as tokens or passwords, it is recommended to store the address in the Kubernetes secret referenced by `.spec.secretRef.name`.
+When the referenced Secret contains an `address` key, the `.spec.address` value is ignored.

 ### Channel